Search WSPS.CA

 The Ontario fire Marshall’s office usually takes up to 48 hours to respond.

-Occupational Hygiene can be described as cancers, severe allergic reactions, nervous system impairment and noise-induced hearing loss.
+Occupational Illnesses include cancers, severe allergic reactions, nervous system impairment and noise-induced hearing loss.
 These are just some of the diseases that impact the lives of many Ontario workers and their families each year and are caused by many workplace health hazards including:

 • Chemicals such as solvents, asbestos, carbon monoxide, silica